Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/success/success.md

 Subalias that allows server members to view the bonus thresholds

-## Help:
+## Help
 `tame settings success`

+## Important Notes
-Nat20 bonuses do not go higher than the maximum bonus from thresholds.
+- Nat20 bonuses do not go higher than the maximum bonus from thresholds.
+- Threshold `-999` cannot be removed, but can be edited

-### Subaliases
+## Subaliases
 - `add`
 - `edit`
 - `remove`